CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 + Task 5: Create a virtual machine using Azure PowerShell (optional 1).
 + Task 6: Create a virtual machine using the CLI (optional 2).

-## Exercise 1: Manage Virtual Machines

-In this exercise, you will manage Virtual Machines in Azure to deploy, configure, and maintain scalable and secure cloud-based infrastructure.

 ### Task 1: Deploy zone-resilient Azure virtual machines by using the Azure portal